ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

   at learning.monad.example.MonadOption$.$anonfun$pipeline$2(MonadOption.scala:25)
   at learning.monad.example.MonadOption$.$anonfun$pipeline$2$adapted(MonadOption.scala:25)
 ```
-We can easily fix this by lifting a partial function to a function.
-Let's add `lift`
+We can easily fix this by lifting a partial function to a total function.
-function to the `DivModule`
+Let's add `lift` function to the `DivModule`
 ```scala
 type Fun3 = (String, String, String) => Double